General Overview & Itinerary Information

 Multi-Night Workshops: Itineraries for In The Field shooting and Classroom Instruction times are listed on each workshop page.
 We will try to keep to the scheduled times as much as possible but we are flexible when it comes to planning around weather and the needs of our participants.

 One night workshops: We will spend 2-3 hours during our meet-and-greet and 4-6 hours photographing in the field for a total workshop time of approximately 8 hours.
+Please also see the Weather section below.

 Each workshop has different photographing times and those times are listed under each specific workshop page.
 Whether it's a Multi-Night or One Night workshop, we’ll arrive at a predetermined spot for a meet-and-greet and to review camera settings & other pre-shoot details to ensure everyone is informed and ready to get the best shots possible of the night sky.
 We’ll discuss the “how-to’s” of setting up your gear for awesome night shots by incorporating important landscape characteristics as well as the night sky features.
 We’ll talk about how/when these features move through the sky during our shoot and how to capture them via still photography and by using star trails & time lapse techniques.
 We’ll discuss the Exposure Triangle (aperture, shutter speed & ISO) and how night photography differs from most other genres, focusing your lens at night, white balance settings, how and when to use in-camera noise reduction, planning for your night shoots, general astronomy including the moon, the Milky Way, Polaris & constellations, as well as information on viewing & photographing the Northern Lights.